gomezdj/DEEP-GOMS/README.md

 ## Overview
 The DEEP-GOMS project aims to develop a reproducible and predictive model for gut oncomicrobiome signatures using machine learning algorithms.
 The pipeline integrates multi-omics data to predict responses to immunotherapy.
 This experimental design details the controls, experiments, variables, techniques, measurements, and data analysis plan to validate the DEEP-GOMS deep learning predictive model for gut oncomicrobiome signatures (GOMS), immune checkpoint inhibitors (ICI) response, CAR-T, CAR-NK, CAR-M immunotherapies, and intratumoral immunotherapy (ITIT) therapeutics.

-### Potential mechanisms that could be employed to improve responses to immunotherapy via exercise.
+### Potential mechanisms that may be employed to improve responses to immunotherapy via exercise

 Immunotherapy: ICI
 Mode of Exercise: Acute/training